konturn/Cache-Poisoning-Attacks/README.md

 # Cache-Poisoning-Attacks
-Scapy Implementation of brute-force cache poisoning, Kaminsky attack, and SADDNS attack This is a first commit, so there may be some bugs.
+Scapy Implementation of brute-force cache poisoning, Kaminsky attack, and SADDNS attack.
+This is a first commit, so there may be some bugs.
 I may eventually refactor this code into C, but I imagine that will be a significant undertaking.
 In any case, there are 3 .py files:

 1. basic_poisoning.py--Brute-force cache-poisoning attack on a resolver with no source-port randomization.